 Fourth offense: Forfeit of season.
 The player's scores are wiped, and the player will be suspended from the league for the season.
 Jeopardizing the safety of fellow players, theft, and vandalism of pinball machines or other property will be penalized as an automatic fourth offense.

-Immediate suspension from the PPC: Violence of any kind against fellow players is not tolerated, during league play or otherwise.
-Anyone found to have violated this rule will be permanently removed as a member of the PPC.
+Immediate suspension from the PPC: Severe violations of the PPC Code of Conduct, during league play or otherwise, will result in permanent removal as a member of the PPC.

 It is each player's responsibility to be sure that the machine name and earned points are correctly recorded on the score sheet.